DKYoungOne/311_wk6_day1_er/README.md

 3. How many foreign keys does the "payments" table have?
 How can you tell?

 It has 3.
-All of the foreign keys light up green when hovering over the payments table.
+You can select the foreign keys tab at the bottom and it will show the foreign keys each table has when you double click to select one.

 ##### ER Diagram upload